Joe Walsh: Early life and education

 Walsh was born on November 20, 1947, in Wichita, Kansas.
 His father, Lt.
 Robert Newton Fidler, was a pilot in the United States Air Force, who died in a mid-air collision while flying a Lockheed F-80 Shooting Star during maneuvers over Okinawa on July 22, 1949.
 Walsh's mother, Helen, was a classically trained pianist of Scottish and German ancestry.

-Walsh was adopted by his stepfather at the age of five and given his stepfather's surname, but retained Fidler as his middle name.
+Walsh was adopted by his stepfather at age five and given his stepfather's surname, but retained Fidler as his middle name.
 In the 1950s, it was common practice for children to take the name of their stepfather for Social Security, school registration, and health records.
 Walsh and his family lived in Columbus, Ohio, for a number of years during his youth.
 When he was twelve, his family moved to New York City.
 Later, Walsh moved to Montclair, New Jersey, and attended Montclair High School, where he played oboe in the school band.
-Walsh played tight end briefly for the high school team before being injured.
+Walsh played tight end briefly for the high school football team before being injured.
 In his late teens he would often take the bus to Manhattan and stand outside the Bitter End club and listen to the Lovin' Spoonful, being too young to be allowed in.
 Similarly, he would stand outside the Peppermint Lounge in order to hear Joey Dee and the Starliters.

 Walsh acquired his first guitar at the age of 10, and upon learning the Ventures' "Walk Don't Run", decided that he wanted to pursue a career as a guitarist.
 Inspired by the success of the Beatles, he replaced Bruce Hoffman as the bass player in the locally popular group the Nomads in Madison, New Jersey, beginning his career as a rock musician.

 After high school, Walsh briefly attended Kent State University, where he spent time in various bands playing around the Cleveland, Ohio, area, including the Measles.
 The Measles recorded for Super K Productions' Ohio Express the songs "I Find I Think of You", "And It's True", and "Maybe" (an instrumental version of "And It's True").
 He planned to major in English and minor in music.
 Walsh has also stated he was present during the Kent State massacre in 1970.
 Walsh commented in 2012: "Being at the shootings really affected me profoundly.
 I decided that maybe I don't need a degree that bad."
 After one term, he dropped out of college to pursue his musical career.